Compare Strings in Golang: 8 Methods and When to Use Them

 When comparing numbers, it’s quite simple to understand what these operators mean.
 But when it comes to strings, they behave in a special way.

-If you use the inequality operators to compare strings, you are comparing the dictionary order of these strings.
+If you use the inequality operators to compare Golang strings, you are comparing the dictionary order of these strings.
 You’ll often see the technical docs refer to it as lexicographic order .
-That’s the same thing as dictionary order, which can be tricky when comparing strings with numbers and letters.
+That’s the same concept as dictionary order, which can be tricky when comparing strings with numbers and letters.

 // IPRoyal Golang string compare examples